In God's Hands (film)

-In God's Hands is a (1998) film by Zalman King released through Sheen Michaels Entertainment a production company created by actor Charlie Sheen and Bret Michaels.
-The basic story is of three young surfers on a roller coaster action tour of the globe's most exotic and dangerous surfing spots.
+In God's Hands is a 1998 film by Zalman King, released through the production company created by actor Charlie Sheen and Bret Michaels, Sheen Michaels Entertainment.
+The basic story is of three young surfers on an action tour of the world's most exotic and dangerous surfing spots.
 They travel to Madagascar, Mexico, Bali and Hawaii seeking the ultimate wave, a 40-foot force of nature that travels at speeds up to 35 miles per hour.